 History of Warley House and Gardens

-In the early and middle parts of the twentieth century Halifax was blessed with a generous benefactor, Mr. Arthur Selby McCrea.
+In the early and middle parts of the twentieth century, Halifax was blessed with a generous benefactor, Mr. Arthur Selby McCrea.
 The family had come from Ireland originally, and had made much money in the damask industry.
 Mr. McCrea lived in Warley House, a large house in the village, (or “town” as the locals call it), of Warley.
-When Shibden Hall and grounds came on the market, on the East side of Halifax, he purchased it, and gave it to the town so it could be used as a public park for the people of Halifax.
+When Shibden Hall and grounds came on the market, on the East side of Halifax, he purchased it, and gave it to the Halifax Corporation, so it could be used as a public park for the people of Halifax.
 He built a community centre in Warley – which had a bath facility for the locals!
 He was also on the board of the Royal Halifax Infirmary and gave freely to their needs.

 It was in February 1994 that we bought the land with a view to turning it back into a garden.
 Whereas Mr. McCrea could count on the services of several full time gardeners, we felt that a new garden on this site would need to be less labour intensive!